Henry T. Elrod: Marine Corps service

 Elrod was born on September 27, 1905, in Turner County, Georgia.
 He enlisted in the Marine Corps in December 1927, and was appointed a Marine second lieutenant in February 1931.
 He attended the University of Georgia and Yale University prior to his entry into the Marine Corps.

 Following over a year at the Marine Corps Basic School in Philadelphia as a student aviator, Lieutenant Elrod was ordered to the Naval Air Station Pensacola, Florida.
 There he served as a company officer and as student aviator.
 In February 1935, he earned his wings and was transferred to Marine Corps Base Quantico, where he served as a Marine Aviator until January 1938.
 In addition to his other duties, he was his squadron's school, personnel, and welfare officer.

 In July 1938, Elrod was ordered to a squadron in San Diego and served as their material, parachute, and personnel officer until January 1941, when he was detached to the Hawaiian area.

 On December 4, 1941, Captain Elrod flew to Wake Island with twelve aircraft, twelve pilots, and the ground crew of Major Paul A. Putnam's fighter squadron, VMF-211.
 Hostilities in the air over Wake Island commenced on December 8, 1941.
 On December 12, he single-handedly attacked a flight of 22 enemy planes and shot down two.
-He executed several low-altitude bombing and strafing runs on enemy ships; during one of these attacks, he became the first man to sink a warship, the Japanese destroyer Kisaragi, with small-caliber bombs delivered from a fighter aircraft, dropping the bombs onto the destroyer's stern, causing the depth charges to explode.
+He executed several low-altitude bombing and strafing runs on enemy ships; during one of these attacks, he became the first man to sink a warship, the Japanese destroyer Kisaragi, with small-caliber bombs delivered from a Wildcat fighter aircraft, dropping the bombs onto the destroyer's stern, causing the depth charges to explode.

 When all the U.S. aircraft had been destroyed by Japanese fire, he organized remaining troops into a beach defense unit which repulsed repeated Japanese attacks.
 On December 23, 1941, Captain Elrod was mortally wounded while protecting his men who were carrying ammunition to a gun emplacement.

 He was posthumously promoted to major on November 8, 1946, and his widow was presented with the Medal of Honor for his heroic actions during the defense of Wake Island.
 His widow, the former Elizabeth Hogun Jackson, was the niece of Admiral Richard H. Jackson and served as a commissioned officer in the United States Marine Corps.

 Major Elrod was initially buried on Wake Island, but was reinterred in Arlington National Cemetery in October 1947.

-Surviving aircraft parts

-Parts of Maj.
-Elrod's F4F-3 Mike Fox 11 (BuNo.
-4019), including the aircraft's cowling nose ring, tail-hook, and propeller, were believed to have been used in a memorial constructed on Wake Island.
-When the memorial was dismantled around 1965 the aircraft parts were sent to the Marine Corps Museum.
-When the National Air and Space Museum restored its FM-1 Wildcat the only cowling nose ring that could be located was the one taken from the Wake Island memorial.
-This part, still bearing battle damage, was incorporated into the restored FM-1 now on display in Washington, D.C.